nogibjj/IDS706_miniproject/README.md

 ```

 ## Git Actions
 There is one self-hosted runner available for Git Actions.
-CI will be trigger by push on any branch.
-Format, lint and test can be triggered manually.
+CI will be triggered by push on any branch.
+CI, format, lint and test can all be triggered manually.